 - Entertainment options

-Most connected car options require a data plan with a compatible cellular provider, though some systems, primarily those from Volkswagon, are designed to pair to a smartphone or other cellular device, and use the phone's data to enable the connectivity features.
+Most connected car options require a data plan with a compatible cellular provider, though some systems, particularly in older vehicles, are designed to pair to a smartphone or other cellular device, and use the phone's data to enable the connectivity features.

 Connected Car options are intended for use while the vehicle is in operation.
 WiFi capabilities, depending on the vehicle, will only work while the car is running or while the ignition/accessory switch is on or power is otherwise supplied to the equipment.